Program

 Subject to change.

-Closing the Gap – Clipping and Closure Stenting
+Closing the gap – Clipping & Closure stenting [fully booked]

 Training & Education Centre INSPIRE.YOU